2: Writing commit titles and descriptions — you’re here 📍

 Give your commit a title

-When you’re viewing the commit history on master or any branch in Abstract, the commit title is what immediately stands out.
-That’s why it’s a required field and it’s also why writing clear titles for your commits will help you keep track of design work.
+When you’re viewing the commit history on the main branch or any branch in Abstract, the commit title is what immediately stands out.
+That’s why it’s a required field and it’s also why writing clear titles for your commits helps you keep track of design work.

-We recommend that you give your commits a title that will help you understand the story of how that work was progressing – even if you’re looking at it several weeks or months later.
+Give your commits a title that will help you understand the story of how that work progressed, even if you’re looking at it several weeks or months later.
 Think to yourself: “If my colleague were only to read this commit, would they get it?”
-When your whole team agrees to a naming convention for commit titles, you’ll also be able to scan through other people’s work and understand at a glance what they were working on.
+When your whole team agrees to a naming convention for commit titles, you can scan through other people’s work and understand at a glance what they were working on.